besnik/tutorials/README.md

  - [SQLAlchemy](/sqlalchemy) - code samples how to use Core, SQL MetaData, Expressions and ORM
  - [Python's Virtual Environment](/virtualenv) - how to setup and manage virtual environments in python
  - [Python](/python) - deep dive into Python's world
+ - [Docker-Mysql](/docker-mysql) - run Mysql as docker image with data stored on the host